linkerd/linkerd/linkerd/docs/telemetry.md

 # Telemetry

 A telemeter may receive stats and trace annotations, e.g., to send to a collector or export.
-Telemetry data can be collected and exported from a linkerd process by configuring telemeters via a top-level `telemetry` section.
+Telemetry data can be collected and exported from a Linkerd process by configuring telemeters via a top-level `telemetry` section.

 <aside class="notice">